John Tong Hon: Cardinal

 On 18 February 2012 he was created Cardinal-Priest of Regina degli Apostoli alla Montagnola.
 He lost his voting rights in papal elections upon his 80th birthday.
 Regarding his elevation, Cardinal Tong said, "I feel inadequate yet grateful" and called the appointment both "an honour and a responsibility".

 On 21 April 2012 Tong was appointed a member of the Congregation for the Evangelization of Peoples and the Pontifical Council for Inter Religious Dialogue.
 In October 2012 he served as one of three Presidents-General of the Synod of Bishops on the New Evangelization.

-He was one of the cardinal electors who participated in his first and only 2013 papal conclave that elected Pope Francis.
+In 2013, Tong was one of the cardinal electors who participated and voted in the 2013 papal conclave, which elected Pope Francis.

 In July 2014 Tong received three auxiliary bishops to assist him in the running of the diocese, Bishop Joseph Ha Chi-shing, O.F.M., Bishop Stephen Lee Bun-sang and Bishop Michael Yeung Ming-cheung.
 At the same time, Pope Francis asked Tong to remain Bishop of Hong Kong for three more years.

 In 2015, when he would normally have participated in the Synod of Bishops as Hong Kong's representative, he was told that the Vatican could not make an exception for him and he would not be able to participate because he was older than 75, the standard retirement age for bishops.

 His resignation was accepted on 1 August 2017.

 Apostolic Administrator of Hong Kong

-On 5 January 2019, the Congregation for the Evangelization of Peoples announced that Tong had been appointed Apostolic Administrator of the Diocese of Hong Kong, with the responsibility of governing it following the unexpected death of Bishop Michael Yeung.
-On 17 May 2021 Pope Francis appointed Fr.
-Stephen Chow Sau-yan, SJ, as the new Bishop of the Diocese of Hong Kong.
-He will take over from Cardinal John Tong Hon, who has served as the Apostolic Administrator of Hong Kong since 5 January 2019.
+On 5 January 2019, the Congregation for the Evangelization of Peoples announced that Tong had been appointed Apostolic Administrator of the Diocese of Hong Kong, with the responsibility of governing it until further notice, following the unexpected death of Bishop Michael Yeung.

+On 17 May 2021, Pope Francis appointed Fr.
+Stephen Chow Sau-yan, SJ, as the new Bishop of the Diocese of Hong Kong; Cardinal Tong's tenure as apostolic administrator thus ended on this date.